-Scope: Medicolegal investigators, Forensic investigators, and Medical examiners.
+Scope: This procedure applies to the Forensic Investigations Unit and Medical examiners.

 The DC OCME is fully aware of the tremendous need for organs and tissues for transplantation; therefore, the general policy of DC OCME is to cooperate with Washington Regional Transplant Community (WRTC) to the fullest degree and to grant permission for requesting permission to procure organs in as many cases as possible.
 Any issues requiring immediate attention should be brought to the Chief Medical Examiner or Deputy Chief Medical Examiner.